Thank you for your interest in the Top Gun Volleyball 12U Program! Registration for SPRING SEASON is OPEN NOW!!

 Yes, other opportunities are available and I encourage you to look around to find the right program for you and your daughter.
 Top Gun coaches are teachers first and we place a strong emphasis on TEACHING.
 Our focus is on growth, enjoyment and process over outcome.
 All Top Gun coaches have previous experience both coaching and/or playing.
 They know the game.
 This makes a difference in teaching young athletes the correct mechanics and skills.
 Bad habits created at this age are difficult to correct later on.
 A strong foundation is extremely important in many sports and volleyball is no exception.
 We recommend Top Gun for those athletes who know they like the sport of volleyball and want to continue to improve their skills and understanding as much as possible.

 Registration form (2 pages) is available here: 2018TopGunReg12U-Spring

 Also needed: AAU membership (directions below) and payment as indicated on registration from.

-Registration is open now and remain open until December 1 or all available spaces are filled.
-We do expect to reach our maximum, so we recommend that you register early!
+Registration is open now and will remain open until March 12 or all available spaces are filled.
+We do expect to reach our maximum, so recommend that you register early!